JThomas404/cloudforgex/docs/security.md

 CloudForgeX implements the following controls for sensitive data:

 1. **Data Classification**: All data is classified according to sensitivity level
-2. **Data Minimization**: Only essential data is collected and stored
+2. **Data Minimisation**: Only essential data is collected and stored
 3. **Secure Storage**: Sensitive data stored only in encrypted form
 4. **Access Controls**: Strict access controls based on least privilege
 5. **Data Lifecycle**: Automatic deletion of data when no longer needed